BerjisTech/ncba/README.md

 # Ncba API

-The NCBA gem is a wrapper that helps developers interface with the official [NCBAOPEN BANKING API](http://developers.cbagroup.com:4040/home).
+The NCBA gem is a wrapper that helps developers interface with the official [NCBA OPEN BANKING API](http://developers.cbagroup.com:4040/home).

 <!-- Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/ncba` .
 To experiment with that code, run `bin/console` for an interactive prompt. -->